 Research students will be registered at both Partner Universities in early October, enabling them to access the resources of both universities, subject to the relevant regulations, policies and procedures at each university.

 The minimum, normal and maximum periods of registration for the Joint PhD programme will be as set out below.
-If a research student transfers from full-time to part-time registration, or vice versa, the remaining period of registration will be calculated pro rata.

 |Full-time||24 months||36 months||48 months|